MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-plan-prepare-gp.md

 ## Estimate the data size in your [!INCLUDE[prod_short](../includes/prod_short.md)] online tenant

 In the online version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)], data is compressed using the SQL Server data compression feature.
 This condition means that the data size in your on-premises database might not match the data size when migrated to the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] service.
 For more information on estimating the compressed size of your data, see [Estimating the data size in your Business Central online tenant](./cloud-migration-estimate-compressed-data-size.md).

-## Plan your migration approach
+## Determine your migration approach

 It's important to have a solid migration strategy in place to ensure a smooth transition.
 Most migrations can run from the on-premises production database with minimal downtime for end users.
 However, for especially large migrations, it might be better to run migration from a backup of the on-premises database<!--deployed as Azure SQL Database-->.
 Doing migrations this way improves migration speeds and minimizes performance loss and downtime on the on-premises production database.
+The following steps outline a typical migration approach.

+1. Move Dynamics GP database to Azure Data Lake (optional).

+  You can create a copy of the Dynamics GP database in Azure Data Lake so that you have it for future reference after the migration to [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online.
+[Learn more](cloud-migration-azure-data-lake-gp.md).
 1. [Enable change tracking](/sql/relational-databases/track-changes/enable-and-disable-change-tracking-sql-server) on the on-premises production database for the expected number of days between the first backup for replication and the next time you'll back up and replicate.
 A minimum of three days is enforced.
 The number of days for which change tracking is enabled can't be changed later without resetting change tracking altogether.

    > [!NOTE]